 Guy lines that are staked to the ground ensure that tents withstand windy conditions.
 They also create tension across the outer fabric of the tent to prevent rain water pooling in saggy areas.
 Guy lines should have an adjustable mechanism that allows them to be tightened and loosened as necessary.

 To keep tents securely attached to the ground, tent pegs are used.
 They are usually metal.

-Some tents make the most of the extra space in there ceiling by having a small ‘shelf’ to store small items of gear.
+Some tents make the most of the extra space in their ceiling by having a small ‘shelf’ to store small items of gear.